EPA Data Requirements for Registration of Antimicrobial Pesticides: Part 158W

 EPA’s interim guidance states that, in general, if pesticide residues in food resulting from use on food contact surfaces are 200 ppb or less, EPA requires certain toxicology data.
 If residues are greater than 200 ppb, additional data may be required, depending on other conditions such as test results.
 The interim guidance also clarifies that the referenced 200 ppb level is based on total estimated daily dietary intake rather than on the amount of residue present on a single commodity.
 This interpretation is consistent with the U.S. Food and Drug Administration’s policy.

-Under the ACC settlement agreement, EPA agreed to propose, by September 2, 2017, a correction to 40 CFR Part 158W to make the rule’s language as it pertains to the 200 ppb level established in 40 C.F.R. § 158.2230(d) consistent with the U.S. Food and Drug Administration’s use of that same level.
-The proposal will clarify that the 200 ppb level established in the rule is based on total estimated daily dietary intake, and not on the amount of residue present on a single commodity.
+Under the ACC settlement agreement, EPA has proposed a correction to 40 CFR Part 158W to make the rule’s language as it pertains to the 200 ppb level established in 40 C.F.R. § 158.2230(d) consistent with the U.S. Food and Drug Administration’s use of that same level.
+The proposal clarifies that the 200 ppb level established in the rule is based on total estimated daily dietary intake, and not on the amount of residue present on a single commodity.
+View the proposed correction.

 For more information see the Settlement Agreement available at https://www.regulations.gov/#!documentDetail;D=EPA-HQ-OPP-2008-0110-0139 or www.regulations.gov in Docket ID #EPA-HQ-OPP-2008-0110.